~ The Beginning ~

 1. A father and his 3 daughters riding on ONE tiny scooter.
 They waved at me as I stared, amazed.

-2. A friendly shopowner who watched someone try to scam me, and then proceeded to explain (with true care) “don’t take riks.
+2. A friendly shopowner who watched someone try to scam and then explained (with true care) “don’t take riks.
 Don’t take any riks” (risks).

 · There is need no real need for silverware, toiletpaper, or even toiletbowls.
 A hole in the ground will suffice.